Catalan crisis: Independence declaration looms

 King Felipe's rare TV speech was unexpectedly hardline -- he accused pro-independence leaders of "unacceptable disloyalty" and made no mention of the nearly 900 people injured in clashes with Spain's national security forces.

-Instead, the king blamed the referendum's organizers for the strife.
+Instead, the monarch blamed the referendum's organizers for the strife.

-In a BBC interview recorded before the king's statement, Catalonia's President Carles Puigdemont said his government would "act at the end of this week or the beginning of next" to split from Spain.
+In a BBC interview recorded before the King's statement, Puigdemont said his government would "act at the end of this week or the beginning of next" to split from Spain.

 Such a move would severely test the government of Prime Minister Mariano Rajoy.
 If Madrid decides that Catalonia is acting unconstitutionally, it could invoke emergency powers to take control of the Catalan government.